makinacorpus/php-query-builder/docs/content/query/schema.md

 :::

 :::warning
-MySQL doesn't not support schemas, this parameter will always be ignored when working with it, and `listSchemas()` will always return a single value which is `public`.
+MySQL doesn't support schemas, this parameter will always be ignored when working with it, and `listSchemas()` will always return a single value which is `public`.
 :::

-Then fetch some table list:
+Then fetch table list for a particular database/schema:

 ```php
 foreach ($schemaManager->listTables('my_database', 'my_schema') as $tableName) {